Sleep Training for Professionals

 Jenny is a Chartered Educational Psychologist with a specialist role in the area of sleep and well-being.
 She is passionate about raising awareness of the importance of sleep on children’s development and applying evidence-based practice to support families and schools in this area.
 She has worked as an Educational Psychologist for the local authority since 2005 and her practice has included training for schools, parents and professionals on understanding and managing children’s sleep and training for schools on promoting healthy sleep.
-Jenny has a special interest in sleep-related anxiety and is an executive committee member of the British Sleep Society.
+Jenny has a special interest in sleep-related anxiety and was until recently an executive committee member of the British Sleep Society.

 Jenni has worked with children and families for the past 20 years, starting off her career as a pre-school practitioner and moving on to setting up and managing new pre-schools, nurseries and creches within children’s centres.

 Jenni has also worked as a family learning tutor, writing and delivering accredited training courses and workshops on subjects such as weaning, sleep, behaviour management, developing confidence as a parent, safe and healthy baby and infant massage.

 Jenni’s passion for sleep developed during her 4 years working as part of the Community Nursery Nurse, School Nursing and Health Visiting team.
 Jenni joined an NHS Specialist multidisciplinary Paediatric Sleep Clinic in 2012, and works as a Senior Specialist Paediatric Sleep Practitioner supporting families of children with additional and complex needs to overcome sleep problems, including children with ASD, ADHD and other neurodevelopmental conditions.